 - "Côte d'Azur" has Golgo face off against his first true rival, the blind hitman Ixion.
 At the end of the story, he guns him down, but notices that his loyal guard dog is extremely distressed at its master's death.
 In a tearjerking moment of Cruel to Be Kind, Golgo kills the dog so it can join its master in death.

 - Golgo's target in "Melancholy Summer is a runaway British agent with a young wife.
-At story's end, Golgo, knowing that the wife is just a few meters away and might hear the shot, affixes a silencer to his M16. he makes the kill and the wife is spared from knowing of her husband's death.
+At story's end, Golgo, knowing that the wife is just a few meters away and might hear the shot, affixes a silencer to his M16.
+He makes the kill and the wife is spared from knowing of her husband's death.

 - In "The Law of the Pedigree", the target is this time a prized racing horse with a false pedigree.
 Making matters worse is that its jockey has no intention of letting the horse get killed.
 She tries to make Golgo back off, but fails.
 In the end, she tries to snipe Golgo at the race tracks, but is outsniped herself.
 And her father, being Golgo's client and having told her the truth, is also killed for having broken the terms of the contract.

 - Although Golgo manages to save Los Angeles from a nuclear meltdown "Wasteland", it turns out his client had witnessed an earlier hit of his, and had withdrawn the truth from Golgo in order to hire him.
-After the job is accomplished, the client takes off his clothes to commit suicide by radiation while revealing the truth to Duke.
+After the job is accomplished, the client takes off his clothes to commit suicide by rapid radiation poisoning while revealing the truth to Duke.
 Golgo lights him one last smoke before putting a bullet in his head off-screen.

 - However, the one incident that arguably takes the cake as the most heartbreaking moment in the entire Golgo 13 franchise is in the story "Checkmate"note : Golgo is attacked by three thugs in an airport lobby.
 He guns them down with ease, but is shot at in the shoulder by a fourth attacker.
-He kills the attacker with a headshot, but it turns out to be a young ten year-old girl who had been sent by her grandfather and the three thugs in an elaborate scheme to get revenge on the legendary assassin.
+He kills the attacker with a headshot, but it turns out to be a young ten year-old girl who had been sent by her grandfather in an elaborate scheme to get revenge on the legendary assassin.